+VERMONT

-VERMONT Does this jurisdiction have a Driving Under the Influence (DUI/DUID) statute?
-What is the per se standard for alcohol impairment?
-Does the DUID statute have a Yes.
+Does this jurisdiction have a Yes.

+Driving Under the Influence (DUI/DUID) statute?
 In Vermont, a person shall not operate a motor vehicle "when the person is under the influence of alcohol; or when the person is under the influence of any other drug or under the combined influence of alcohol and any other drug."
+232

+What is the per se standard for A person shall not operate a motor vehicle "when the

+alcohol impairment? person's alcohol concentration is 0.08 or more."
+233

+Does the DUID statute have a No.

+zero-tolerance standard for other substances?

+Does the DUID statute have a No.

+per se standard for other 110.

+substances?

-A person shall not operate a motor vehicle "when the person's alcohol concentration is 0.08 or more."
-No. zero-tolerance standard for other substances?
-Does the DUID statute have a per se standard for other substances?
-No. What tests are used to detect alcohol or other substances?
+What tests are used to detect alcohol or other substances?
 For all substances, drivers give implied consent to "an evidentiary test of that person's breath for the purpose of determining the person's alcohol concentration or the presence of other drug in the blood."
 234 The test may be administered when a law enforcement officer has "reasonable grounds to believe" that the person was driving in violation of the DUI statute or if the driver was involved in a fatal accident or one involving serious bodily injury.
-235 If a breath test is not reasonably available or the law enforcement officer "has reasonable grounds to believe that the person is under the influence of a drug other than alcohol," the driver gives implied consent to a blood test.
-236 Similarly, if the officer has reasonable grounds to believe the driver was under the influence of a drug other Are there any affirmative defenses? than alcohol, the driver gives implied consent to a saliva test.
+235 If a breath test is not reasonable grounds to believe that the person is under the influence of a drug other than alcohol," the driver gives implied consent to a blood test.
+236 Similarly, if the officer has reasonable grounds to believe that alcohol, the driver gives implied consent to a saliva test.
 237

+Are there any affirmative No.

+defenses?